Listening Script Vocabulary

 Good afternoon, everyone.
 Thanks for coming to this first seminar on Ecotourism.
 I want to start off with a brief introduction to the subject and some of the challenges faced in this field.

-So what is ecotourism?
+So, what is ecotourism?
 Ecotourism is the practice of small to medium sized groups of people visiting far-away fragile and somewhat undisturbed natural areas.
-It is seen as a low impact and small-scale alternative to standard tourism.
-The main purposes of ecotourism includes education, fundraising for conservation, or economic and political empowerment of local communities.
-In theory ecotourism focuses on socially responsible travel, personal growth, and environmental sustainability.
+It is seen as a low-impact and small-scale alternative to standard tourism.
+The main purposes of ecotourism include education, fundraising for conservation, or economic and political empowerment of local communities.
+In theory, ecotourism focusses on socially responsible travel, personal growth, and environmental sustainability.
 An integral part of ecotourism is the emphasis on the importance of recycling, energy efficiency and water conservation.
-Ecotourism also aims to cause direct financial benefits for conservation, create respect for local culture, support human rights, and provide of economic opportunities for local communities.
+Ecotourism also aims to cause direct financial benefits for conservation, create respect for local culture, support human rights, and provide economic opportunities for local communities.

 Popular ecotourism destinations in the world include South Africa's Kruger National Park, Kenya's Masai Mara Park, and in the United States the Florida Everglades, Grand Canyon, much of Hawaii, and the Alaskan Tundra.

 Ecotourism has become one of the fastest growing sectors of tourism, growing by 10-15% annually worldwide.
-Unfortunately a consequence of the booming industry is that many ecotourism sites do not meet the guidelines I just outlined.
+Unfortunately, a consequence of the booming industry is that many ecotourism sites do not meet the guidelines I just outlined.
 For example, some countries enjoy a huge ecotourism industry and, as a result, receive many economic benefits.
-But the people in the ecotourism areas do not receive these benefits and are forced to leave their homes.
-In addition there are gross violations of human rights and creation of environmental hazards in the quest for ecotourism money.
-Instead of benefiting local populations, the money generated by ecotourism is spent on public relations to dilute the criticism directed at the country’s ecotourism.
+But the people in the ecotourism areas do not receive those benefits and are forced to leave their homes.
+In addition, there are gross violations of human rights and creation of environmental hazards in the quest for ecotourism money.
+Instead of benefitting local populations, the money generated by ecotourism is spent on public relations to dilute the criticism directed at the country's ecotourism.